-I’m most proud of my wife for carrying and delivering our two children.
+I'm most proud of my wife for carrying and delivering our two children.
 We tried for several years to no avail.
-But she got through it and succeeded in delivering the best thing that has every happened to us.
+But she got through it and succeeded in delivering the two best things that have ever happened to us.

-I’m proud of my children for learning and figuring things out on their own.
-As a new parent, it pains me to seem him sad and frustrated.
-All I want to do is help him with everything.
-I’ve learned not to rush over, but to let them learn to be ok with struggles.
-When they figures things out, his face lights up and so does my heart.
+I'm proud of my children for learning and figuring things out on their own.
+As a new parent, it pains me to seem them sad and frustrated.
+All I want to do is help them with everything.
+However, I've learned not to rush over, but to let them learn to be ok with struggles.
+When they figures things out on their own, their faces light up and so does my heart.

 Finally, I'm proud of keeping my promise in 2009 of writing three articles a week on Financial Samurai for 13+ straight years.
 There were so many times when I was dead tired from work or exhausted from being a stay at home dad, but I forged on through.

 If you want to create something good, I firmly believe you need the grit to stay consistent.
 If you never quit, it's very hard to fail!

 My Relationship With Money

 I grew up in a very frugal household where my dad admonished me for ordering anything other than water with a slice of lemon.
 He also drove a paint-less, 14-year-old 1976 Datsun when I was in middle school, which embarrassed the heck out of me.
 But my parent's frugality laid the foundation for my frugality once I started making my own money.

 One of my most important mantras early on was: If the amount of money I saved each month didn't hurt, I wasn't saving enough.
 Here's a post on how much you should save by age if you want to achieve financial independence.